StellarF: A Physics-Informed LoRA Framework for Stellar Flare Forecasting with Historical & Statistical Data: Methodology

 \subsection{Problem Definition}

-Stellar flare prediction is a scientific problem that involves making a prediction of whether a flare will occur within a specfic future time window based on known observed light curve sequences.
+Stellar flare forecasting is a scientific problem that involves making a prediction of whether a flare will occur within a specific future time window based on known observed light curve sequences.
 As the core observational data source, a stellar light curve systematically records the variation of a star's brightness over time.
 For a single star, the light curve can be represented as a time series $L^i=\{l_t^i\}_{t=1}^T$, where $l_t^i$ denotes the stellar photometric value measured for the i-th star at the time step $t$, and $T$ is the total number of observation time steps.

+To mitigate the non-stationarity of stellar light curve and enhance the model’s ability to capture the local transient luminosity variation features of flare eruptions, we introduce a first-order difference strategy for the original lightcurve time series.
+Its mathematical expression is given by: $D^i = \{\Delta d_t^i\}_{t=2}^T$, where $\Delta d_t^i = l_t^i - l_{t-1}^i$ ($\Delta d_t^i$ denotes the differential luminosity value of the i-th star at time step $t$).
+To align the differential sequence length with the original lightcurve, we pad the first position (corresponding to $t=1$) with 0.
+The differential feature sequence and original lightcurve together form a two-branch lightcurve feature representation.

 Meanwhile, based on the known observed light curve sequence, historical flare information can be extracted, which can be represented as a set of time points $H^i=\{h_t^i\}_{t=1}^{n^i}$, where $h_t^i$ is the moment of the t-th flare eruption of the i-th star (marked by relative time within the observation period), and $n^i$ is the total number of flares in the historical records.
-Flare statistical information characterizes the overall features of stellar flare activity from a macro perspective, expressed as a tuple $S^i=\{sid^i,q^i,n^i,m^i\}$, where $sid^i$ is the unique identifier of the i-th star, $q^i$ represents the observation quarter, and $m^i$ is the median flare flux.
-In summary, the input features for a single star can be integrated as $I^i=(L^i,H^i,S^i)$, where $L^i$ is the light curve time series, $H^i$ is the historical flare information, and $S^i$ is the flare statistical information.
-The core objective of stellar flare prediction is to construct a model $f(I^i;\theta)$ that, given input $I^i$ and model parameters $\theta$, can predict the probability $p$ of a flare occurring within the future time interval $[T+1, T+\Delta T]$ (where $\Delta T$ is the prediction range).
+Flare statistical information characterizes the overall features of stellar flare activity from a macro perspective, expressed as a tuple $S^i=\{n^i,m^i\}$, where $n^i$ represents the number of flares occurring during this observation period, and $m^i$ is the median flare flux.

+In summary, the input features for a single star can be integrated as $I^i=(L^i,D^i,H^i,S^i)$, where $L^i$ is the light curve time series, $D^i$ is the differencing information, $H^i$ is the historical flare information, and $S^i$ is the flare statistical information.
+The core objective of stellar flare forecasting is to construct a model $f(I^i;\theta)$ that, given input $I^i$ and model parameters $\theta$, can predict the probability $p^i$ of a flare occurring within the future time interval $[T+1, T+\Delta T]$ (where $\Delta T$ is the prediction range).
 The mathematical expression is as follows: